Quella-Cold/Portfolio_Youli/README.md

 ## About me

 My name is Youli Zhao, a senior student at oregon state university.<br/>
-Major in computer science and minor in mathematics.
-Expected graduate in 2021 June.<br/>
+Major in computer science and minor in mathematics.<br>
+Expected graduate in 2021 June.
 Will enter the graduate career in the fall of 2021.<br>
 Provincial Third Prize in the National Mathematical Olympiad Competition in China (2016). <br/>
-Superior Academic Achievement (2020 Spring).<br/>
+Superior Academic Achievement (2020 Spring, 2020 Fall, 2021 Winter).<br/>
 Cat lover / Photographer / OSU Security Club member